jonathanrtuck/hacker-news/README.md

 yarn develop
 ```

-This will start a hot-reloading development environment accessible at [http://localhost:8080/](http://localhost:8080/).
+This will start a hot-reloading development environment accessible locally at [localhost:8080](http://localhost:8080/).

 ## Deployment